chesterxgchen/spa/README.md

 * I expect only you will only run one of the databases, so change the above property file database vendor to the one you want to test:

-for example, the following, set the database to postgres.
+for example, the following, set the database to postgres, which means the database connection will load from application.properties to point to postgres SQL database connection properties.
+The db.vendor property only affects SPA tests, it is not used by SPA main source code.

 ```
 # database vendor, specify the proper value to test the corresponding